longturn/freeciv21/docs/Contributing/pull-request.rst

 3. Edit Files as Needed in Local
 ================================

 This step is as simple as it sounds.
 Edit the files in the Local area as needed to complete the work you want to work on.
-Depending on what you are doing, there is a high likelihood that you will want to compile the code to test your work.
+Depending on what you are doing, it is likely that you will want to compile the code to test your work.
 Here are some quick steps that you can use to run through quick compiles of code and/or documentation updates.

 .. code-block:: rst